Handemore7/Mini-tycoon/README.md

 - Progressive tier system with increasing stats and costs
 - Visual feedback for purchases and insufficient funds
 - Equipment display in UI showing current gear
-- Persistent inventory saved to localStorage
+- Persistent inventory saved to cloud database
 - Anti-spam interaction system with cooldowns

 ## Upgrades System